Being outdoors and experiencing nature is not only a great way to stay healthy, but it’s also great for your mental wellbeing.

 Survival Knife: The Most Important Piece of Kit

-With a survival knife, you can create a shelter, fashion tools, start a fire, hunt, prepare food or even defend yourself at a pinch.
+With a survival knife, you can create a shelter, fashion tools, start a fire, hunt, prepare food, or even defend yourself in a pinch.

 We won’t list all the great survival knives that are available on the market today, of which there are hundreds, instead, we’re going to answer one simple question.